Using Chaos Engineering to Demonstrate Regulatory Compliance

 The simple answer is “it depends.”
 Specifically, it depends on your industry and your location.
 For example, banking and commerce have different standards than health care on some facets of IT work and overlap on others.

 In this section we will discuss and compare three common and fairly well-known standards: SOC 2, GDPR, and CCPA.
 We will then explore ways Chaos Engineering can help serve as a strategic control process, assisting with the formation, execution, and management of regulation-related plans.
-You can follow a similar pattern using other frameworks, like Adrian Cockroft does in the article Failure Modes and Continuous Resilience with ISO standard analysis techniques like Failure Mode and Effects Analysis (FMEA) and Systems Theoretic Process Analysis (STPA).
+You can follow a similar pattern using other frameworks, such as ISO 3100 Risk Management, Failure Mode and Effects Analysis (FMEA), and Systems Theoretic Process Analysis (STPA).

 System and Organization Controls (SOC) 2 is an auditing procedure that uses a set of criteria encoded in reports designed to create controls for service organizations.
 These controls cover managing customer data based on five “trust service principles”, namely security, availability, processing integrity, confidentiality, and privacy relating to the systems that a service organization uses to process users’ data.